Run for Office – Local Elections Project

 - You will want to practice your debating public speaking skills.

-- Work with a campaign team on developing your campaign slogan.
+- Work with a campaign team on developing your campaign slogan and message.

 The following organizations help train first-time candidates on the ins and outs of running for office and campaigning.